Keaneyjo/C-Huffman-Tree-Encoder/README.md

 The program can then decode the file using that same huffman tree.

-Sample files provided by Dr. David Gregg of Trinity College Dublin.
+Function headers and main.c provided by Dr. David Gregg of Trinity College Dublin.